Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Proofs

-Since both Prop.~\ref{prop:seperable} and Theorem~\ref{th:sep} share the conditions that the cost and transition function must be Markovian, and because $o$'s cost and transition function are Markovian and $o$ is splittable, optimization task $o$ is separable in accordance with Def.~\ref{def:separable}.
+Since both Prop.~\ref{prop:seperable} and Theorem~\ref{th:sep} share the conditions that the cost and transition function must be Markovian, and because $o$'s cost and transition function are Markovian and $o$ is splittable, optimization task $o$ is separable by Def.~\ref{def:separable}.
 Since this holds for any optimization task $o$ that satisfies the conditions of Theorem~\ref{th:sep}, these conditions are sufficient to prove separability.

 The conditions are also necessary.
 The condition of a Markovian cost and transition function is shared among Prop.~\ref{prop:seperable} and Theorem~\ref{th:sep} and therefore obviously necessary.
 Therefore, what is left to show is that order preservation and anti-monotonic constraints are necessary conditions to show the principle of optimality.
 For brevity of notation, we again leave out the states $s, s_1, s_2$ and the branching feature $f$.